 Watch the video below to learn more about GitHub’s approach to respecting power dynamics while maintaining trust and safety.

 Note: This post reflects information and opinions shared by speakers at Transcend’s ongoing privacy_infra() events, which feature industry-wide tech talks highlighting new thinking in data privacy engineering every other month.
-Watch the full July event, register for the next event on September 17, or learn more about privacy_infra().
+Watch the full July event, register for the next event, or learn more about privacy_infra().

 If you’re working on solving universal privacy challenges and interested in speaking about it, submit a proposal to speak at an upcoming event.